 “MSDD program has been a turning point in my professional career, which pivots around the CRO industry.
 The MSDD program exposed me to the myriad facets intertwined in the complex, and highly regulated field of clinical research and drug developments.
 Courses are structured to cover all major topics and functions covering the drug development and are taught by a thoughtful hand-picked mix of industry leaders, working professionals, and competent academicians.
 This allows for real-world insights into the drug development field.”

-The MS in Drug Development program is typically completed in 5 semesters or 1 and 2/3 years if taken part-time.
+The MS in Drug Development program is typically completed in 5 semesters or 20 months if taken part-time.

 For the MS Pharm Sci: Drug Development program, A grade-point average (GPA) of at least 3.00 or foreign equivalent is recommended.